IABTechLab/uid2-examples/web-integrations/google-secure-signals/server-side/README.md

 | `IDENTITY_NAME` | Identity name for UI display | UID2: `UID2`<br/>EUID: `EUID` |
 | `DOCS_BASE_URL` | Documentation base URL | UID2: `https://unifiedid.com/docs`<br/>EUID: `https://euid.eu/docs` |

+**Note:** The example uses a Google IMA sample ad tag URL in `public/ads.js`.
+To test with your own ad tag, edit line 56 in `public/ads.js` to use your ad tag URL.

 Output similar to the following indicates that the example application is up and running.

 ```